Skip to content

 Reduced visibility and control

 The model of cloud service plays an essential role in the shifting of responsibility.
 As a result, it creates a paradigm shift for agencies concerning logging and security monitoring.
-Consequently, a business compels to perform monitoring and analysis of information without using network-based monitoring and logging.
+Consequently, a business is compelled to perform monitoring and analysis of information without using network-based monitoring and logging.
 An analysis of information may range from applications and services to data and users.
 Unlike cloud computing, network-based monitoring and logging are readily available for on-premises IT.

 DoS (Denial-of-Service) attack